gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

   This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected.
-- Leave exactly one new line after a heading.
+- Leave exactly one blank line before and after a heading.
 - Do not use links in headings.
 - Add the corresponding [product badge](#product-badges) according to the tier the feature belongs.